igorski/efflux-tracker/README.md

 TODO
 ----

- 1 Default selected instrument in note entry editor should match channel 2 Adjusting synth properties should be directly audible on currently playing events 3 Add modulator parameters to adjust modules from the tracker
+ * Default selected instrument in note entry editor should match channel
+ * Implement comporessor on master bus
+ * Implement volume for each oscillator
+ * Implement filter
+ * Implement delay
+ * Add modulator parameters to adjust modules from the tracker